raganwald/javascript-allonge-six/manuscript/markdown/Recursion/tail.md

     mapWith((x) => x * x, [1, 2, 3, 4, 5])
       //=> [1,4,9,16,25]

-We can use it with ridiculusly large arrays:
+We can use it with ridiculously large arrays:

     mapWith((x) => x * x, [
          0,    1,    2,    3,    4,    5,    6,    7,    8,    9,